 Nowhere else in New Zealand will you find such a wide range of New Zealand wildlife so close to you.
 Willowbank provides you with a "Kiwi Guarantee" a...

 Read moreNowhere else in New Zealand will you find such a wide range of New Zealand wildlife so close to you.
-Willowbank provides you with a "Kiwi Guarantee" and is home to New Zealand's largest and most accessible kiwi viewing area.
-With this unique experience, you will see New Zealand's natural splendour first hand, and view Kiwis that are not hidden behind glass.
+Willowbank provides you with a "Kiwi Guarantee" and is home to New Zealand's largest and most accessible Kiwi viewing area.
+With this unique experience, you will see New Zealand's natural splendor firsthand, and view Kiwis that are not hidden behind glass.
 You will explore one of the most complete selections of New Zealand native and introduced wildlife in natural bush surroundings.
-Much of the Willowbank wildlife wander free and is able to be petted and fed.
+Much of the Willowbank wildlife wander free and can be petted and fed.

 Choose to explore the reserve yourself, or for an up-close Kiwi experience, you can take a guided tour.